Color image of 3 vase-like forms connected by string or wire to a cylinder

 We see such outcomes mirrored in the success of our clients.
 Clarks, for example, used the holistic customer view that Acquia CDP produced to learn which of its customers responded positively to discounts.
 So, instead of sending discounted offers to everyone, the company could tailor its content to customer behaviors.

-And lululemon used Acquia CDP to cut through their data noise to decode their audience’s preferred activities and then mold personalized campaigns around those insights.
+And lululemon used Acquia CDP to cut through the company's data noise to decode its audience’s preferred activities and then mold personalized campaigns around those insights.
 For instance, by knowing which customers attended its in-store yoga sessions or which preferred the gym over running outdoors, lululemon could create customized online and offline campaigns and offers.

 We call the flexibility to parse data and tailor campaigns “marketing agility.”